adamfeuer/amazon-library-linky/README.md

-Amazon Public Library Linky Chrome Extension
+Amazon Library Linky Chrome Extension
 =================

 When you are looking at an Amazon product page, this extension will search the library selected above and display a link to it in the page.